jtsang4/monaco-cs-editor/README.md

 📟 A monaco-eidtor running in C-S mode follow LSP(https://microsoft.github.io/language-server-protocol/).

 ## Statement
-Only with server side code which is [public](https://github.com/TypeFox/vscode-ws-jsonrpc).
+All code in this repo is public, you can refer relevant code in [monaco-editor](https://github.com/Microsoft/monaco-editor) and [vscode-ws-jsonrpc](https://github.com/TypeFox/vscode-ws-jsonrpc).